Carlsberg Aviator Lounge Copenhagen Airport Review

 Pros and cons

-• Scandinavian-inspired design with warm wooden accents and excellent Carlsberg branding.
+• Scandinavian-inspired design with warm wooden accents and standout Carlsberg branding.

 • No hot food available at all.